China data delay leaves FSB in the dark on riskiest shadow banking assets

 RAPID GROWTH

-The FSB report shows China's overall financial sector assets - including banks, insurers, central bank, and pension funds - grew 11 percent during 2015 to reach $89.9 trillion.
+The FSB report shows China's overall financial sector assets - including banks, insurers, central bank, and pension funds - grew 11 percent during 2015 to reach $89.9 trillion (£69.46 trillion).

 This included $7.7 trillion in assets held by "other financial intermediaries", a broad measure of shadow banking that includes institutions such as trusts, money market funds, hedge funds and money lenders.